nerdswords/yet-another-cloudwatch-exporter/README.md

 ## Feature flags

-To provide backwards compatibility, some new of YACE's features or changes might be guarded under a feature flag.
-Refer to [docs/feature_flags.md](./docs/feature_flags.md) for deatils.
+To provide backwards compatibility, some of YACE's new features or breaking changes might be guarded under a feature flag.
+Refer to [docs/feature_flags.md](./docs/feature_flags.md) for details.

 ## Installing and running